RMIT-COSC1127-1125-AI23-2/AI23-DOC/FAQ-COURSE.md

 Lectorials are meant to be automatically recorded under **Echo360**.
 However, there are two important caveats to this.

-First, note this recording is out of my control and in the past there have been numerous issues with recordings, including missing recordings, muted recordings, noisy or very low audio, no video, truncated videos, missing projection, etc. Because of this and the fact that being in the room face-to-face is probably the main benefit of taking a Uni course rather than online videos, I strongly suggest students to _make the effort and attend sessions in person_.
+1. **Recordings are out of my control** and in the past there have been numerous issues with recordings, including missing recordings, muted recordings, noisy or very low audio, no video, truncated videos, missing projection, etc. Because of this and the fact that being in the room face-to-face is probably the main benefit of taking a Uni course rather than online videos, I strongly suggest students to _make the effort and attend sessions in person_.

-Second, most often recordings will be _delayed_ (significantly, even weeks), as I need to check, process, and edit them before full released.
+2. **Recordings need to be checked, processed, and edited before full release**.
 Among other things, recordings have the potential of "catching" private conversations that need to be trimmed.
-Because this is very time consuming, I often do this inspection and editing in batches, so expect recordings with delay.
+Because this is a very time consuming task (and I have plenty of other course-related things to attend), I often do this inspection and editing in batches, so expect recordings with a significant delay (weeks).

 The key here is that **recordings are NOT meant to be replacements of the in-person session**, but rather review material for later.
 So, I would strongly suggest not counting on them and encourage everyone to join the show in person!

-Also, showing up, being there, even if not asking, is a way to contributing to the learning environment: to your learning and the learning of everyone around.
+Last, but not least, showing up and "being there", even if not asking, is a way to **contribute to the learning environment**: to your learning and the learning of everyone around.
 So, let's take full advantage and be thankful that we can get together again, now that COVID is over. :-)

 ## When are we getting the tute solutions and why are we not getting them all quickly?